Emtrain logo

 4. Cybersecurity Risks

 AI systems are vulnerable to cyberattacks, data breaches, and hacking attempts.
+AI processes sensitive data, making it a prime target for hackers.
 Companies must implement robust security measures to protect sensitive information.
+Without robust cybersecurity, companies risk financial losses, regulatory penalties, and reputational harm.

 5. Lack of Human Touch